 The William D. Law, Jr. Learning Commons opened in 2008, bringing all of the College’s academic support facilities together beneath one roof.
 In 2009, the TCC District Board of Trustees approved creation of the Florida Public Safety Institute (FPSI) to be the umbrella entity for the Pat Thomas Law Enforcement Academy and several other training academies housed on the site in Gadsden County.
 A new FPSI conference center opened in 2009.
 That same year, TCC broke ground on the Ghazvini Center for Healthcare Education.
 Reflecting its active commitment to student success, the College implemented electronic learning plans that allow students to monitor their progress toward their academic and career goals.
 The Advanced Manufacturing Training Center (AMTC), funded through a Department of Defense grant, opened on the main campus in August of 2010.
 The AMTC offers customized, high-quality manufacturing training in a state-of-the-art facility.

 The presidency of Dr. Jim Murdaugh was launched on November 15, 2010.
 Murdaugh began his tenure as the College was increasing its focus on healthcare training programs and other workforce initiatives, while continuing to enhance the academic and support services provided to students in the university transfer program.
-In the fall of the same year, TCC’s Ghazvini Center for Healthcare Education opened near Tallahassee’s two major hospitals.
+In the fall of 2011, TCC’s Ghazvini Center for Healthcare Education opened near Tallahassee’s two major hospitals.
 In 2012, the TCC Wakulla Center moved to a larger facility in Crawfordville, and the College broke ground on the Wakulla Environmental Institute in 2013.
-Also in 2013, TCC opend a new veterans center in the Computer Technology building.
+Also in 2013, TCC opened a new veterans success center in the Computer Technology building.
 The College broke ground on a new TCC Gadsden Center in late 2014 and spearheaded development of the Institute for Nonprofit Innovation and Excellence based in the TCC Capitol Center the same year.

 Many TCC students are working toward the Associate in Arts degree for transfer to a four-year college or university.
 Many others seek one-year certificates or two-year degrees in career areas.
-TCC also provides noncredit courses and workforce development, professional development and adult education programs designed to enhance the skills necessary to maintain current employment or to re-train for a new occupation.
+TCC also provides noncredit courses and workforce development, professional development and adult education programs designed to enhance the skills needed to maintain current employment or to re-train for a new occupation.

 TCC uses a variety of educational delivery methods.
-Courses may be taught in the traditional campus classroom setting or at off-campus sites.
-Many courses are available through distance learning, including Web-based courses, hybrid courses and self-paced instruction.
+Courses may be taught in the traditional campus classroom setting, online or at off-campus sites.
 The College also offers a full schedule of evening courses, making it more convenient for nontraditional students to pursue their academic and career goals.

 Tallahassee Community College is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award the associate degree.
 Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call (404) 679-4500 for questions about the accreditation of Tallahassee Community College.